willslater99/Sonnet-Of-The-Damned-Band-Site/README.md

 has been written, committed and pushed to GitHub.

 1. Log into your GitHub account.
-2. Enter the repository and then go to the **Settings** tab.
+2. Enter the repository and then go to the `Settings` tab.
-3. Scroll down to the 'GitHub pages' section and then the 'Source' piece within it.
+3. Scroll down to the `GitHub pages` section and then the `Source` piece within it.
-4. Select 'Branch: Main' from the dropdown menu and then select the folder of 'Root'.
+4. Select `Branch: Main` from the dropdown menu and then select the folder of `Root`.
-5. Click 'Save' and then wait a couple minutes and it should be up and working.
+5. Click `Save` and then wait a couple minutes and it should be up and working.
-6. Now its completely viewable at https://willslater99.github.io/Sonnet-Of-The-Damned-Band-Site/ and any and all commit's and pushes from relevant IDE's (such as GitPod) will automatically update it.
+6. Now its completely viewable at https://GithubUserName.github.io/Sonnet-Of-The-Damned-Band-Site/.

 If you want to run the project locally:

 1. Log into your GitHub account.
-2. Click the 'Code' dropdown and then within it, select the HTTPS option and copy the link displayed.
+2. Click the `Code` dropdown and then within it, select the `HTTPS` option and copy the link displayed.
-3. Open your IDE and open the Git Terminal.
+3. Open your `IDE` and open the `Git` environment.
 4. Set your working directory to the intended directory for the cloned repository.
-5. Use the 'git clone' command and paste in the URL copied from before.
+5. Use the `git clone` command and paste in the URL copied from before and press enter.
-6. Enter and it will create your clone repository.
+6. Your clone repository will be created.

 [Back to Table of Contents](#links-to-relevant-articles)